Entanglement engineering of optomechanical systems by reinforcement learning: Methods

 \subsection{Implementation details of deep RL}

 For simulating the linear or nonlinear quantum optomechanical system described by Eq.~\eqref{eq:sme}, we use the ``taylor1.5'' solver from the SME solver in the QuTip's package~\cite{johansson:2012} with the tolerance $\textnormal{tol}=10^{-6}$ and time step size $dt=0.01\,\omega_{m}^{-1}$.
 The measurement current is simulated with the ``homodyne'' method, and the custom environment is constructed by the open-source platform OpenAI-Gym~\cite{brockman:2016}.
 For RL simulations, we construct the PPO agent~\cite{schulman:2017} by ``stable-baselines3''~\cite{stable-baselines3} in the A2C~\cite{mnih:2016} settings, where stochastic policy (actor) and the value function (critic) are modeled by two independent neural network function approximators, i.e., a set of fully connected feed-forward networks of dimensions $256\times 128\times 64$ and the hyperbolic tangent nonlinear activation function for each hidden layer.
 For the nonlinear quantum optomechanical configuration, in the target-utilization phase, the recurrent PPO agent outperforms the PPO agent, where both independent critic and actor networks are MLPs followed by one independent layer of LSTM with $256\times 128\times 64$ fully connected networks and $256$ hidden states.
-More details are described in Supplementary Note 6.
+More details, especially in the table of Gaussian kernel, are described in Appendix~\ref{sec:appendix_DRL}.